inkstitch/inkstitch/collections/_docs/en/002-004-satin-tools.md

 ## Flip Satin Column Rails

 This is a little tool to help you to plan your stitch path precisely.
+E.g. flip satin columns to shorten connections between two sections.

 A satin column which originally starts on the left rail and ends on the right, will start on the right rail and end on the left.